productpeel/PEEL-SDK/README.md

-### Welcome to PRODUCTPEEL's official Mobile SDK
+### Welcome to the PEEL SDK

-The PEEL SDK lets you add interactive user generated experiences, recommendations, and reviews to your mobile apps.
+PRODUCTPEEL makes the PEEL SDK available to brands and retailers upon request.
+Our team will help with integration and any customization needs that apply.

-It uses JavaScript and React, and can be easily integrated to native apps so you can compose a rich mobile UI for capturing and displaying interactive user generated experiences, recommendations and reviews.
+It uses JavaScript and React, and can be easily integrated to native apps as a rich mobile UI for capturing and displaying interactive user generated videos, images, recommendations, and reviews.
+This introductory documentation provides a high level overview of the SKD and shows examples.

 ### Communication with PRODUCTPEEL